Örebro Party

-The Örebro Party (Örebropartiet, ÖP) is a local political party in Örebro, Sweden.
+The Örebro Party (Örebropartiet, ÖP or ÖrP) is a political party in Sweden.
+The party was initially active only in Örebro, but has since sought to become a national party by entering the Riksdag.
 Markus Allard is the party leader.
-According to Allard the party cannot be placed anywhere on the traditional left-right spectrum, and instead focuses on local issues.
-Some of its key issues include lowered wages for politicians, stricter migration policy, and free dental care.
+According to Allard, the party cannot be placed anywhere on the traditional left–right political spectrum.
+The party has variously been characterized as left-wing, right-wing, populist, nationalist, and conservative.